brink182/cfg-loader/Source/README-CFG.txt

 #   fat_install_dir = 2 /wbfs/TITLE [GAMEID]/GAMEID.wbfs
 #   fat_install_dir = 3 /wbfs/TITLE [GAMEID].wbfs
 # fs_install_layout is an alias for fat_install_dir
 #
+# ntfs_write = [0], 1, norecover
+#   0 will disable and 1 will enable ntfs write support
+#   norecover will enable write but prevent mounting an uncleanly unmounted fs
+#     in case recovery on the PC is preferred.
+#
 # music = [1], 0, filename, PATH
 #   Play background music (only one option has to be specified)